Plastic Bags and Single-Use Items Bylaw

 Tips for Residents

-- Take reusable shopping bags for grocery shopping to save money and reduce waste
+- Take reusable shopping bags to save money and reduce waste

-- Recycle or compost paper grocery bags in your recycling or organics cart
+- Recycle or compost paper shopping bags in your recycling or organics cart

 - Reuse paper shopping bags for shopping or in kitchen catcher to reduce odours